spotinst/help/src/docs/ocean/features/vngs/attributes-and-actions-per-vng.md

 Restrict scale down can be applied only in AWS, ECS and GKE.

 For more information about the Scale Down feature, see Scaling ([Kubernetes](ocean/features/scaling-kubernetes?id=scale-down) or [ECS](ocean/features/scaling-ecs?id=scale-down-behavior)).

+### Multiple AMI Architectures in Same VNG

+Ocean supports instance types with both Arm64 and x86 architectures in the same VNG.
+This widens the instance selection options because instances that support either the Arm64 or the x86 architectures can be chosen.
+This enables you to take advantage of the cost and performance benefits of Arm64 when the spot markets allow while maintaining a large whitelist of x86 instances.

+Whenever you create a VNG having the Arm64 and x86 instance types, ensure that the workloads can run on both architectures.
+In addition, ensure by using node selectors that only the relevant pods will trigger a scale-up from this VNG.

+Multiple architectures in the same VNG can be applied only in AWS Kubernetes and ECS.

 ## Preferred Spot Instance Types per VNG